m-schmoock/lcpp/README.md

 <p align="center"><a href="http://lua.org"><img src="http://lcpp.schmoock.net/lua-logo-lcpp.png"></a></p>
 ===

-## lcpp - a C PreProcessor in Lua 5.1 for LuaJIT ffi
+## lcpp - a C-PreProcessor for Lua 5.1 and LuaJIT ffi integration

 This module offers a standard preprocessor for C code in pure Lua.
 The primary usecase is to enable LuaJIT ffi preprocessing.